-Obesity can occur at any age and generally increased with age.
+Obesity can occur at any age.
+It usually happens to be increased with age.
 Infants with excessive weight gain have an increased incidence of obesity in later life.
-Childhood obesity is often the result of an interplay between many genetic and environmental factors.
-Polymorphism in various genes controlling appetite and metabolism predispose individuals to obesity when sufficient calories are present.
+Childhood obesity usually resulted as interaction between hereditary and environmental factors.
 This is the need of today to explore more the prevalence, risk factors and deleterious effects of obesity.